zhouzu/MinegamesSandbox/README.md

 * Prevent Editing Registry in any way
 * Prevent Reading Files
 * Prevent Writing Files
+* Prevent Process From Getting Other Process Handles
 * CLR Sandbox to run .NET Code sandboxed. (you have to specify permissions)